tunardev/tunardev/README.md

 ## 🧐 About

 Hello, I'm Tunar.
 I was born in Azerbaijan and I live here.
 I started learning my language in the first program in the 6th grade.
-I am interested in backend development and comperatitive programming.
+I am interested in backend development and competitive programming.

 <br />